Why the Convoy Global PR Group continues to thrive

 The importance of local specialists

 Together, our Convoy partners understand thousands of local idiosyncrasies like these.
-The group’s unique model combines localised content and delivery with centralised reporting, messaging and campaign management.
-This maximises campaign impact, while minimising the hassle of handling multiple agency relationships.
+The group’s unique model combines localized content and delivery with centralized reporting, messaging and campaign management.
+This maximizes campaign impact, while minimizing the hassle of handling multiple agency relationships.

 The value of Convoy